BeSTURJC/besturjc.github.io/content/publication/alvarez-2017/index.md

 ---
-title: 'Review of NILM applications in smart grids: power quality assessment and assisted independent living'
+title: 'Simultaneous estimation of human and exoskeleton motion: A simplified protocol'

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Patricio G. Donato
+- M. T. Alvarez
-- Alvaro Hernandez
+- D. Torricelli
-- Marcos A. Funes
+- A. J. del-Ama
-- Ignacio Carugati
+- D. Pinto
-- Ruben Nieto
+- J. Gonzalez-Vargas
+- J. C. Moreno
-- Jesus Urena
+- A. Gil-Agudo
+- J. L. Pons

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2020-10-01'
+date: '2017-07-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2024-10-18T08:45:02.357468Z'
+publishDate: '2024-10-18T08:45:00.950977Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).